adiwg/mdEditor-doc/GLOSSARY.md

 A feature in mdEditor settings that allows information to be automatically saved as it is entered.
 Consult the Settings section of this manual for more information.

+## Browser Cache
+A temporary storage area in memory or on disk that holds the most recently downloaded Web pages.  mdEditor exploits this non-volatile memory facility of browsers to cache metadata records while they are being edited.

 ## Customization

 The ability afforded by open-source code to edit the code of an application \(in this case mdEditor\) according to the needs of the users.